-202 West 58th Street,
+202 W. 58th Street,

-1 person favorited this theater
+3 people favorited this theater

-The 885-seat theater included a balcony, a very narrow, unadorned lobby, a full orchestra, and a square-shaped proscenium.
+The 885-seat theatre included a balcony, a very narrow, unadorned lobby, a full orchestra, and a square-shaped proscenium.
 The general color theme of the auditorium was originally olive and gold, and contained wrought-iron chandeliers and the house curtain was decorated with an illustration of a Spanish galleon.

 In 1942, it was renamed yet again, as the Concert Theatre, and presented its first live act in seven years, a comedy called “Of V We Sing”, which played very briefly.
-A year later, the theater became a house of worship, as the Rock Church, and seating was increased to over 1,000.
+A year later, the theatre became a house of worship, as the Rock Church, and seating was increased to over 1,000.

-However, by 1946, the church was gone, and it was named Cort’s 58th Street once again.
-However, rather than a return to legitimate theater, as was planned, it was instead leased by the ABC network as a radio studio for a number of years, before again returning to foreign feature films in the late-1940’s, this time under the name the Elysee Theatre.
+However, by 1946, the church was gone, and it was named Cort’s 58th Street Theatre once again.
+However, rather than a return to legitimate theatre, as was planned, it was instead leased by the ABC network as a radio studio for a number of years, before again returning to foreign feature films in the late-1940’s, this time under the name the Elysee Theatre.

 In 1955, ABC returned and used it as a television studio until it closed in 1985.
 It was demolished a few months later.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.